Abi Phillips: Career

-Phillips got her big break after writing a song for soap opera Hollyoaks titled "Missing You", which proved popular with viewers when it was featured in the character Steph Cunningham's death scene.
+Phillips wrote a song for the Channel 4 soap opera Hollyoaks titled "Missing You", which they featured in the character Steph Cunningham's (Carley Stenson) death scene.
 Phillips penned the song after being inspired by Steph's cervical cancer storyline and later submitted it to be used on the show.
-Following the strong response to the track, Hollyoaks bosses arranged a meeting with Phillips and subsequently invited her to audition for the part of Liberty – a musical character they had been developing for some time.
+Following a strong response to the track, Hollyoaks bosses arranged a meeting with Phillips and subsequently invited her to audition for the part of Liberty Savage, a musical character they had been developing.
 She debuted as Liberty at the age of 16 in December 2010.
-In April 2011, Phillips showcased her vocals as Liberty when the character took part in a karaoke competition giving a show-stopping rendition of Adele's version of Bob Dylan's "Make You Feel My Love".